yext/answers-search-ui/README.md

   expand: true,
   // Optional, show the number of applied filter when a group is collapsed
   showNumberApplied: true,
-  // Optional, the label to show on the apply button
+  // Optional, the label to show on the apply button, this will only display if searchOnChange is false
   applyLabel: 'apply',
   // Optional, whether or not this filterbox contains dynamic filters, default false
   isDynamic: true